 Albumin is a protein found in the blood.
-It is easy to measure by a simple blood test and is used as a marker to tell if your protein intake is adequate.
+It’s easy to measure by a simple blood test and is used as a marker to tell if your protein intake is adequate.
 A healthy albumin for people with kidney disease is 4.0 g/dL or higher.

 When protein intake is too low, or of low quality, albumin decreases and a condition called protein-energy wasting (PEW) occurs.
-As a result, muscles and fat breaks down to supply essential amino acids needed for the body to work, which can cause weakness; slower wound healing; vulnerability to infection; and dry, flaky skin and brittle hair.
-Depression, anxiety and moodiness are also associated with inadequate protein.
+As a result, muscles and fat breaks down to supply essential amino acids needed for the body to work, which can cause weakness, vulnerability to infection, depression, among other conditions.

 You can maintain or improve albumin by knowing how much protein to eat and by including some of these protein-rich, kidney-friendly foods each day.
 If you’re not on dialysis and are on a lower-protein kidney diet, at least half your daily protein allowance should come from high-quality protein sources.

 Made from turkey or lean beef, both of these protein sources give you iron to help prevent anemia.
 A 3-ounce cooked burger has 21 grams of good-quality protein.